Dear Boss: 5 Things Your Employees Wish You Knew

 Not sure where to start?
 Learning opportunities might include: certifications, management or skill classes, leadership books, industry magazines, LMS videos, team training for crisis or extreme circumstances, etc. The good news is if you’re pressed for time and can’t always be around to train, there are different resources that will help us grow.
 And we need them.
 One day we might train and coach others.
 So, we need your highest level of commitment.
 The cool thing is, once we’re good and trained, we can offer you more of the stuff you need - help.

 Word graphic alert!
 Delegation is one of the top concerns of managers.
 And that’s interesting to me.

 Yes, our bosses desire to offload and free up time for other duties.
 But I think good managers get caught up in their high expectations for themselves and others.
 They find themselves unable to delegate because it’s too hard.
 It’s weird and ironic, but the very thing they want - to increase their productivity potential - is frustrated by their own high standards.
 It’s a complex thing for them, and I can see why.
 Our bosses are busy, we are busy, and they are also the only one’s who know exactly how to do what they do best.
 The thing is, managers who have made themselves dispensable are at a better place for building and leading.

 The Flip Side: Sharlyn Lauby of HR Bartender makes a good point when she says “abdication and delegation are two different things”.
-There’s a balance.
+There’s a balance in the decisionmaking process on what to delegate.
 The idea is that employers inspire, mentor, coach, and keep working so employees can do the same.